Quatton/qcpu/README.md

 ## Statistics

+(Some numbers here are not accurate anymore.
+I changed a lot of stuff during the final days and just went with it.
+For example direct-mapped cache is 99% hit.
+If you have my official Japanese report, that's more up-to-date.)

 ### Cache

 Cache is a direct-mapped cache with 16384 lines.
 In a direct-mapped cache, we usually need tag, data, and valid bits.
 However, due to how perfectly our memory is sized, there is a clever trick to fit all of these in a single `u8` integer.